Panj Takhts

 Takht Sri Patna Sahib

-Takht Sri Patna Sahib (Takht Shri Harmandir Sahib Patna) is situated in Patna city which is also the capital of Bihar state.
-Guru Gobind Singh was born here in 1666 and he spent his early childhood here before moving to Anandpur Sahib.
-Besides being the birthplace of Guru Gobind Singh , Patna was also visited by Guru Nanak and Guru Tegh Bahadur at different points of time.
+Takht Sri Patna Sahib, also called Takht Shri Harmandir Sahib, is located in Patna, the capital of Bihar.
+Guru Gobind Singh was born here in 1666 and spent his early childhood before moving to Anandpur Sahib.
+This Takht is historically significant as Guru Nanak and Guru Tegh Bahadur also visited Patna.
+Today, it remains a revered spiritual and historical center, attracting devotees who honor the life and teachings of Guru Gobind Singh.